-My research has been published in European Journal of International Relations, Journal of Global Security Studies, and the Routledge Security and Governance series, and is forthcoming in International Affairs.
+My research has been published in the European Journal of International Relations, Journal of Global Security Studies, International Affairs, and the Routledge Security and Governance series.
+Please contact me for copies!

 I am currently working on three related projects:

-I. Habits of Peace: Practices of Regional Diplomacy
+I. Habits and Practice of Regional Security Diplomacy

-Three on-going projects extend this line of research:
+Three recent and on-going projects extend this research across four articles:

-B. In the second, an article-in-progress entitled “People-Centrism in Regional Communities: Rhetorical Convergence in ASEAN and ECOWAS,” Emmanuel Balogun (Webster University) and I explore the turn to “people-centered” regional governance at both the Association of Southeast Asian Nations (ASEAN) and the Economic Community of West African States (ECOWAS).
-The adoption by both organizations, at the same time, is itself puzzling.
-Using a practice-oriented framework, we contend that while both organizations have institutionalized the same norm for similar reasons, the community of practitioners at each understand and enact it different ways.
+B. In the second, “Norms in Practice: People-Centric Governance in ASEAN and ECOWAS” (under review), Emmanuel Balogun (Webster University) and I explore the turn to “people-centric” regional governance at the Association of Southeast Asian Nations (ASEAN) and the Economic Community of West African States (ECOWAS).
+Using a practice-based framework similar to that developed in my book project, we show that while both organizations have institutionalized the same norm for similar reasons, the officials at each organization understand and enact it different ways.
 This variation is explained by the particulars of each regional community of practice.